1dancook/romans-study/docs/02-wrath-gentiles.md

 ### Questions and Application

 1. `God gave them up` occurs three times.
 What are the reasons for this?
-    - 24: idolatry - `exchanged the glory of the immortal God for images...` (1:23) also idolotry verse 25.
+    - 24: idolatry - `exchanged the glory of the immortal God for images...` (1:23) also idolatry verse 25.
     - 26: idolatry - `they exchanged the truth about God for a lie and worshiped and served the creature...` (1:25)
     - 28: `did not acknowledge God` (1:28)